Dos Palmas kidnappings: Lamitan siege

-Four Filipino nationals of the initial twenty hostages taken from the Dos Palmas resort were able to escape in the days up to June 1, 2001.
+Four Filipino nationals of the initial twenty hostages taken from the Dos Palmas resort were able to escape prior to June 1, 2001.
 However, on June 2, a large group of up to 40 gunmen were able to take control of the Dr. Jose Torres Memorial Hospital and St. Peter's Church compound in the town of Lamitan, Basilan, and would later state they had taken 200 people captive.
 Authorities would only confirm about 20 people were seized, including patients and doctors from the hospital.

-Reportedly, the remaining hostages from the initial group taken in Palawan, including all three US nationals, were held in Lamitan.
+Reportedly, the remaining hostages from the initial group taken in Palawan - including all three US nationals - were held in Lamitan.
 Witnesses in Lamitan described helicopters and infantry units pouring rockets and machine gun fire into the hospital and church compound as troops came under fire from rooftop snipers, killing up to 12 soldiers, including an army captain.
 Reports indicated 22 soldiers had been killed since the initial hostages were seized.

-Five more Filipino captives escaped during the fighting in Lamitan, but Abu Sayyaf had killed two hostages in the days before, beheading one.
+Five more Filipino captives escaped during the fighting in Lamitan, but Abu Sayyaf had killed two hostages in the days before, one of which was beheaded.
 A large contingent of rebels reportedly broke through the military cordon during the night of June 4 while several members of their group stayed behind to hold their positions.

 President Gloria Macapagal Arroyo vowed to fight the rebels and warned the Abu Sayyaf group to give themselves up or be killed, stating in a television broadcast, "We will finish off all the bandits if they don't surrender at the earliest possible time... to the Abu Sayyaf: You have nowhere else to run."